NLTM-NITG/DID/Website/GUI Website.md

     ```sh
     cd Dialect_Identification/Website
     ```
-3. To host the Backend, we need to install some packages via `pip`.
-Hence, run the following command.
-(Note: use `Python 3` only)
+3. Download the models [wave2vec2-ASR](https://github.com/NLTM-NITG/Dialect-Identification/blob/main/wav2vec2_model.pth) and [Model_Marathi](https://github.com/NLTM-NITG/Dialect-Identification/blob/main/Model_Marathi.pth) and move then to the same directory as '''app.py'''

+4. Run the following command to start the website with backend capabilities

     ```sh
-    # Installing backend dependencies
-    pip install numpy pandas torch librosa ipython sklearn flask flask_cors
-    ```
-5. To host the website, there are three steps:
-- **Step 1:** Begin by installing all necessary dependencies outlined in Step 3.
-- **Step 2:** Proceed to install the required dependencies according to the specifications outlined in `requirements.txt`.
-- **Step 3:** Initiate the server by executing the relevant command.

-6. Download the wave2vec2-ASR Large Model.

-7. Run the following command to start the website with backend capabilities
-    ```sh
     # Run the server
     python app.py
     ```

-8. The site is hosted now on specified port as per Flask cnofig.
+8. The site is hosted now on specified port as per Flask config.

-### Fine-tuning and inference pipeline
+### Fine-tuning and Inference pipeline

+## Inference
-> You can use the inference pipeline for [wav2vec2](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) feature extraction through this link.
+You can use the pipeline for [wav2vec2](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) feature extraction or follow the [CLI instructions](https://github.com/NLTM-NITG/Dialect-Identification?tab=readme-ov-file#command-line-interface-cli).

+## Fine tuning for other Dialects
+1. Please download the website onto your local system.
+2. Change the label values pertaining to the dialects to be used in app.py.
-1. Please download the model onto your local systeam. place the CSNET, LSTM and U-vec model code into your .py file.
+3. Retrain the model based in CSNET, LSTM and U-vec model on your training data.
-2. Extract the features using wave2vece facebook model found here.
-3. Pass features through this model and use it.
+4. Place this new model link into the Model path.
+5. For testing locally run the app.py or CLI instructions.